null

 The Empire style is a propaganda style.
 Designed to express the power of imperial majesty, it was intended to serve the Napoleonic epic, which could only find its historical equivalent in the conquests of Alexander the Great or Caesar.

-This is why his inspiration deliberately neglects the tradition of French cabinetmaking since the Regency, and seeks out the most monumental of ancient art: the Rome of Augustus, the Egypt of the Pharaohs or the Macedonia of Alexander the Great are the only ones likely to serve as a reference for imperial power.
+This is why his inspiration deliberately neglects the tradition of French cabinetmaking since the Regency, and seeks out what ancient art has produced that is most monumental: the Rome of Augustus, the Egypt of the pharaohs or the Macedonia of Alexander the Great are the only ones capable of serving as a reference to imperial power.

 Under the impetus of Charles Percier (1764-1838) and Pierre-François Fontaine (1762-1853), Napoleon I's architects and ornamentalists trained in Rome in the taste for classical antiquities, cabinetmakers, notably George Jacob's two sons, imposed an official style, established to enhance the splendor of the Empire.